viperleed/viperleed/doc/content/basics/tensor_leed.rst

     limitation that geometrical displacements are limited to one dimension per atom.
 Per search run, atoms can only be displaced along a pre-defined parametrized curve, rather than freely in 3D space.
-To optimize the position of atoms in 3 dimensions, multiple sequential search runs are required.
+To optimize the position of atoms in three dimensions, multiple sequential search runs are required.
 See the entry on the :ref:`DISPLACEMENTS file<displacements>` for details and workarounds (such as looping searches).